 Before starting CarePilot, I worked as a Product Management Intern at BacklotCars.
 I got to work with some amazing people and learned a lot about startups and product management.

-Secured AI is a venture focused on reinventing home security by leveraging advanced AI and machine learning.
-It delivers effective, affordable, and convenient security solutions to modernize home protection.
+Secured AI is a venture focused on reinventing home security using AI and machine learning.

 I have always loved math and would love to chat about it.